Katie's Story

 Domaine Jones started out with a wine making philosophy to which we’ve stuck - to vinify the vineyards separately, rather than mixing, so we know the quality coming from each.

-Finished in 1905 in the village of Tuchan, it was used as overnight accommodation for the Tuchan Express, a steam train that could reach speeds of up to 5mph.
+Built in 1905 in the village of Tuchan, it was used as overnight accommodation for the Tuchan Express, a steam train that could reach speeds of up to 5mph.

 And a high-security one at that, given the spiteful vandalism we suffered in 2013 when we lost our entire white wine production.